 Put-in-Bay Diary-Sun., Feb.
-2nd – It’s Linda’s Parker’s birthday and Superbowl Sunday.
-Gorgeous snow covered trees make for the truly beautiful winter day on the island.
+2nd – It’s Linda Parker’s birthday and Superbowl Sunday.
+Gorgeous snow-covered trees make for a beautiful winter day on the island.

 Put-in-Bay Diary-Mon., Feb.
 3rd – Council and Chamber have their only meetings of the month rescheduled for school break.

 Put-in-Bay Diary Tues., Feb.
 4th – To beat another big snowstorm, passengers kept the pilots at Put-in-Bay Airport busy flying to the mainland.
 Property owners get sticker shock with new Property Taxes Bill.

 Put-in-Bay Diary Wed., Feb.
 5th – The picture from the webcam on top of Cooke’s Castle on Gibraltar Island is pretty much light gray, a blend of fog and snow.
 So much for good visibility, Due to Ottawa County being under a level 3 snow emergency

 Put-in-Bay Diary Thurs, Feb.
 6th – The 10th Annual Put-in-Bay Music Festival at Sloppy Joe’s in Key West.
 Appearing are several favorite Put-in-Bay acts, including Bob Gatewood, Ray Fogg, Mike “Mad Dog” Adams, and the Coolest SOB in the World, Patrick